BNLNPPS/swf-daqsim-agent/README.md

 defined as tuples of (weeks, days, hours, minutes, seconds) for ease of human interaction but internally these data are converted to seconds (as floats).
 A dedicated method in the simulator class keeps watch of the states and actuates transitions.

+### States and Substates

+This is copied here (and will be re-synced as needed) from Torre's Google Doc.
+Kept here to have it close to the code:

+#### States
+* no_beam
+   * Collider not operating
+* beam
+   * Collider operating
+* run
+   * Physics running
+* calib
+   * Dedicated calibration period
+* test
+   * Testing, debugging
+   * Any substates can be present during test

+#### Substates
+* not_ready
+   * detector not ready for physics datataking
+   * occurs during states: no_beam, beam, calib
+* ready
+   * collider and detector ready for physics, but not declared as good for physics
+   * when declared good for physics, transitions from beam/ready to run/physics
+   * occurs during states: beam
+* physics
+   * collider and detector declared good for physics
+   * if collider or detector drop out of good for physics, state transitions out of ‘run’ to ‘beam’ (or ‘off’ as appropriate)
+   * occurs during states: run
+* standby
+   * collider and detector still good for physics, but standing by, not physics datataking (dead time!)
+   * occurs during states: run
+* lumi
+   * detector, machine data that is input to luminosity calculations
+   * occurs during states: beam, run
+* eic
+   * machine data, machine configuration
+   * occurs during states: all
+* epic
+   * detector configuration, data
+   * occurs during states: all
+* daq
+   * info, config transmitted from DAQ
+   * occurs during states: all
+* calib
+   * a catch-all for a great many calib data types, we can start small
+   * occurs during states: all (assuming there are cases where calib data is taken during beam on)